ccoutant/dwarf-locations/013-generalize-address-spaces.md

 | :---- | :---- |
 | `DW_AT_address_space` | Architecture specific address space (see 2.12 "Address Spaces") |

-In Section 2.11 "Address Classes and Address Spaces", add the following paragraphs at the end of the section:
+In Section 2.11 "Address Classes and Address Spaces", remove the last paragraph and replace it with the following paragraphs:

 > Any debugging information entry representing a pointer or
 > reference type may also have a `DW_AT_address_space` attribute,